“Amazing purchase experience, very fast and efficent service…”Martin Meikleham

 The recommended dosage range of Lovastatin is 10-80mg daily.
 Lovastatin is to be taken as prescribed by your doctor, preferably in the evening for a more effective result.
 The usual recommended starting dose is 20mg once a day with the evening meal, but your doctor may gradually increase your dose if considered necessary.
 The maximum recommended dose in 80mg a day.

 Swallow your tablet orally (by mouth) with a glass of water.
 Do not chew or crush your tablet.
 Take your medicine at the same time of the day to help you remember your dosage.
 If you forget to take your daily dosage, take it as soon as you remember.
 If, however, it’s almost time to take your next dosage, skip the one you forgot and take the dosage that is due soon.
 Do not take a dose twice to make up for the one you forgot.
 Do not interrupt your treatment without consulting your doctor, even if you feel better.

 Lovastatin is taking once daily with the evening meal or at bedtime.
 This is because it works better when given later in the day.
 The dose can be adjusted based on the response of blood cholesterol levels.

-If you miss a dose of lovastatin is still within the same day, you can take the missed dose.
-However if it is almost time for the next dose or more than 12 hours of past, just skip the missed dose and resume the next dose when it would be due.
+If you miss a dose of Lovastatin is still within the same day, you can take the missed dose.
+However if it is almost time for the next dose or more than 12 hours have passed, just skip the missed dose and resume the next dose when it would be due.
 Missing one dose is not likely to affect the efficacy of the medication.